chimps-ahoy/GameOfLife/README.md

 # GameOfLife
-a little text based game of life simulator i made in about an hour for fun
+a little text based game of life simulator i made in about an hour for fun.